The foundation of generalized parallel connections, 2-sums, and segment-cosegment exchanges of matroids: The foundation of a segment-cosegment exchange

 for all $e \in E(M)$.
 By setting $e = x$, we see that $c' = -\frac{f_H(x)}{f_{H_y}(x)}$, and by setting $e = y$, we see that $c = -\frac{f_H(y)}{f_{H_x}(y)}$.
 Setting $e = z$ then gives

-and since $\frac{f_{H_x}(z)}{f_{H_x}(y)} = \frac{f_{H_y}(z)}{f_{H_y}(x)} = -1$ by $(1)$, this simplifies to $f_H(z) + f_H(y) + f_H(z) = 0$. \end{proof}
+and since $\frac{f_{H_x}(z)}{f_{H_x}(y)} = \frac{f_{H_y}(z)}{f_{H_y}(x)} = -1$ by $(1)$, this simplifies to $f_H(z) + f_H(y) + f_H(x) = 0$. \end{proof}

 We now prove that forming the generalized parallel connection with $\Theta_n$ preserves foundations.
-Note that we do not require $X$ to be co-independent; that is only necessary for the subsequent argument in which we delete $X$.
+Note that we do not require $X$ to be coindependent; that is only necessary for the subsequent argument in which we delete $X$.